TheMaster1127/TheMaster1127/README.md

 - **Programming Language Designer** – Creator of The **HTVM** Programming Language Engine.
 - **Programming Language Philosopher** – Advocate for simplicity, efficiency, and my least keystroke philosophy.
 - **Revolutionist** – Transforming programming with less complexity.
-- **Simplifier-Minimalist-Efficientist** – Optimizing programming for simplicity.
+- **Simplifier-Minimalist** – Optimizing programming for simplicity.
 - **Innovator** – Shaping the future of development.
 - **Problem Solver** – Tackling programming challenges with creative and effective solutions.